 Named in honor of Matthew Holden, Jr., a distinguished political scientist, the Holden Lecture features a prominent public intellectual annually.
 The lecture was inaugurated in 2007 to celebrate the contributions of Professor Holden to public discourse and the gift of his personal library to Jackson State University.
-Professors Ira Katznelson, Theda Skocpol, Glenn Loury, Dianne Pinderhughes and Henry Brady delivered the first five lectures.
+Professors Ira Katznelson, Theda Skocpol, Glenn Loury, Dianne Pinderhughes, Henry Brady and Ronald Davenport, Sr. delivered the first six lectures.

 Theatre, JSU Student Center